sigsum/sigsum/policy-maintenance.md

   say they are, and that they are honest in the information they are providing?

-- Availability: can we expect that the log will stay available most of the time, and not go offline sporadically or permanently?
+- Availability: can we expect that the log will stay available almost all the time, and not go offline sporadically or permanently?

 - Independence: it is preferable to have several independent logs, especially in relation to the risk of unavailability.